Valathilos/mekmanager/README.md

-# learn-lwjgl
+# mekmanager

-Project to learn and experiment with LWJGL and OpenGL concepts
+Project to develop a RCP app to enable mek companies and personnel to be configured and maintained